Jarlakxen/spray-prerender/README.md

     }

+`Note:` You need to extends or import PrerenderDirectives.
 `Note:` The first parameter of routePrerender is the ip and port of the Prerender server.

 ## How it works